Waffle/waffle/Source/JNA/waffle-demo/waffle-demo-spring-form/README.md

     http://localhost:8080/waffle-demo-spring-form/

-- Use 'admin' as logon without any password to test the form
+- Use 'DOMAIN\\user' as logon with windows password to test the form

-TODO: Having issues getting this to work, look into more